MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsVoiceNormalizationRule.md

 +12065551234
 ```

-For Microsoft Teams, this example gets all the normalization rules in the tenant dial plan DP1, shows the first of these rules and then test that rule on the
+For Microsoft Teams, this example gets all the normalization rules in the tenant dial plan DP1, shows the first of these rules, and then test that rule on the
 dialed number 1234.
-The output shows that the rule normalize the dialed number to +12065551234
+The output shows that the rule normalize the dialed number to +12065551234.

 ## PARAMETERS